SilverGuild/SG_frontend/README.md

 The web client for **SilverGuild**, a Dungeons & Dragons toolkit for managing user profiles, characters, and interactive character sheets.
 This is the Next.js frontend; it talks to a separate Ruby on Rails JSON API that serves all user and character data.

 This project is in early development.
-Profile and character-listing flows are working today; full interactive character sheets and authentication are on the near-term roadmap (see [Roadmap](#roadmap)).
+Profile and character-listing flows are working today; interactive character sheets (create / view / edit) are actively being built, and authentication is the next major piece (see [Roadmap](#roadmap)).

 ---